Harnekgithub/Investing_Advisor_for_Rookies_Group2/README.md

 # Investing Advisor for Rookies
-Advisory for Non traditional assets investing for investors that are new to Crypto and NFTS
+Investment education service for investors new to retail investing.
+Please refer to ProjectOverview for a full description